 If you want to fully enjoy some of the best things to do in Tulum Mexico you will want to come prepared.
 Tulum is in the jungle along the coast, so you need to be prepared for mosquitos.
 Make sure you have insect repellent or you will be sorry!

 Also, the sun is hot down here.
 Be prepared and bring sunscreen.
 If you plan on going to cenotes you will not be able to wear regular sunscreen as the chemicals harm the environment.
 You will need to wear biodegradable sunscreen which is very difficult to find once you are in Mexico so we highly recommend purchasing it in advance.

-Liked this post on the best things to do in Tulum and the best Tulum attractions or found it helpful?
+Liked this post on the best things to do in Tulum and the best Tulum attractions?
 Share the love or bookmark for later on Pinterest below!